Using the DMF Recorder Node

 Using RBAC to Manage Access to the DMF Recorder Node

-You can use Role-Based Access Control (RBAC) to manage access to the DANZ Monitoring Fabric (DMF) Recorder Node by associating a recorder node with an RBAC group.
+Use Role-Based Access Control (RBAC) to manage access to the DANZ Monitoring Fabric (DMF) Recorder Node (RN) by associating the RN with an RBAC group.

-To restrict access for a specific recorder to a specific RBAC group, use the CLI or GUI as described below.
+To restrict access for a specific RN to a specific RBAC group, use the CLI or GUI as described below.

 RBAC Configuration Using the CLI